MarcosSantosDev/template-react-tailwind-css/README.md

 # React Boilerplate: High-Performance, Scalable Applications

 This boilerplate is designed for developers who need to quickly set up a scalable and high-performance React application.
-It integrates modern tools like TypeScript, Jest, Vite, and Storybook, aiming to provide an optimized and efficient development environment right out of the box.
+It integrates modern tools, aiming to provide an optimized and efficient development environment right out of the box.

 ## Node.js Version